PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 If ``ipfilter`` returns ``true``, the query is dropped.
 If ``preresolve`` returns ``true``, it will indicate it handled a query, and the recursor will send the result as constructed in the function to the client.
 If it returns ``false``, the Recursor will continue processing.
-For the other functions, the return value will indicate that an alteration has been made.
-In that case DNSSEC validation will be automatically disabled since the content might not be genuine anymore.
+For the other functions, the return value will indicate that an alteration to the result has been made.
+In that case the potentially changed rcode, records and policy will be processed and DNSSEC validation will be automatically disabled since the content might not be genuine anymore.
 At specific points the Recursor will check if policy handling should take place.
-These points are immediately after ``preresolve``, after resolving and after ``postresolve``.
+These points are immediately after ``preresolve``, after resolving and after ``nxdomain``, ``nodata`` and ``postresolve``.

 Interception Functions
 ----------------------